prometheus/prometheus/storage/remote/azuread/README.md

-azuread provides a http.RoundTripper that will help attach Azure AD accessToken to the requests using the Azure AD library, which is used to retrieve accessToken for an Azure Managed Identity.
+azuread provides an http.RoundTripper that attaches an Azure AD accessToken to remote write requests.

 This module is considered internal to Prometheus, without any stability guarantees for external usage.